equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

         DB_NAME: my-db
 ```

 The `variables` key contains environment variable names and their values, that are shared among all Radix environments in a component.
-These common environment variables are overriden by environment-specific environment variables that have exactly same names.
+These common environment variables are overridden by environment-specific environment variables that have exactly same names.

 Environment variables [can be changed](../../guides/environment-variables/) in Radix Console.